 When we return to brick and mortar classrooms, we will continue to utilize Canvas.
 I have a cart of 20 new Chromebooks and can borrow from other classrooms as needed to ensure students have access to a device if they need one.
 Please know that while I absolutely love technology, I feel strongly that personal electronic devices (like smartphones) are more of a distraction than an asset in the middle school classroom.
 As such, I want to emphasize that personal electronic devices are not needed in my Language Arts class AT ALL.
 Parents--if your child's smartphone is the leverage by which you motivate him/her to behave responsibly and appropriately, do what you need to do.
 I support you; I applaud you; I admire you.

 That being said, we

 will use some form of technology almost each and every day!
-My goal is to house 85%-90% of all notes, activities, assignments, etc. in Google Classroom, and students will be expected to use educational apps and sites to engage in content, study, and demonstrate their learning.
+My goal is to house 85%-90% of all notes, activities, assignments, etc. in Canvas, and students will be expected to use educational apps and other sites to engage in content, study, and demonstrate their learning.

 Google Apps for Education